Moviik

 On-prem queue management system hosted on local servers in a company infrastructure

-Advantagens of On-Prem
+Advantagens of On-Prem QMS

 Considerations for On-Prem